Golf Tutorials

 By Spencer Lanoue

-Thinking you want to be a golf caddy is about more than deciding you enjoy walking golf courses.
-This job is a unique blend of physical endurance, deep game knowledge, and a little bit of on-course psychology.
+Thinking about becoming a golf caddy involves more than just enjoying walking golf courses.
+This job is a unique blend of physical endurance, deep knowledge of the game, and a bit of on-course psychology.
 This guide will walk you through exactly what it takes, from the fundamental skills you need to master to how you can land your very first loop on the course.

 What a Caddy Actually Does (Hint: It’s More Than Carrying the Bag)